larissa-dlg/larissa-dlg/README.md

 </h1>

 ### :newspaper: About
-Passionate about writing code.
+Having a coffee and writing code.
 Continuously exploring new technologies and best practices to deliver high-quality solutions.

 ### :zap: Connect
 <p>Other places where you can find me.</p>